Julie Felix: Later life and death

-Felix continued to record throughout her career and released fourteen albums on various labels between 1972 and 2018; many were released by her own label, Remarkable Records, including the 1989 album Bright Shadows.
+Felix released 14 albums on various labels between 1972 and 2018; many were released by her own label, Remarkable Records, including the 1989 album Bright Shadows.

-In the late 1970s Felix relocated to Norway for several years, but she grew disenchanted with the direction her career was taking and returned to her native California, where she took a break from music to study yoga and other spiritual practices.
+Felix relocated to Norway for several years in the late 1970s, but she grew disenchanted with the direction her career was taking and returned to her native California, where she took a break from music to study yoga and other spiritual practices.
 She resumed performing in the late 1980s, and returned to the UK, where she resided for the rest of her life.

 Social activism and charity work played a large role in Felix's life and career, and she performed on behalf of or was an activist for many causes.

-On March 24, 2008, she appeared on a BBC Four programme in which stars of The Frost Report gathered for a night celebrating 40 years since Frost Over England; Felix sang "Blowin' in the Wind".
+On March 24, 2008, she appeared on a BBC Four programme in which stars of The Frost Report gathered for a night celebrating the 40th anniversary of Frost Over England; Felix sang "Blowin' in the Wind".
 She appeared at the Wynd Theatre, Melrose, Scottish Borders, on an annual basis in the 2000s.

 After her return to the UK, Felix lived in Chorleywood, Hertfordshire, England until her death, still recording and performing.

-In 2018, she celebrated her 80th birthday with a special concert at the Charing Cross Theatre, which featured guest appearances by John_Paul_Jones_(musician), singer Madeline Bell and composer-arranger-musician John Cameron (famed for his collaborations with Donovan and Hot Chocolate).
+Her 75th birthday in 2013 was marked by a concert at the Leicester Square Theatre.
+In 2018, she celebrated her 80th birthday with a special concert at the Charing Cross Theatre, which featured guest appearances by John Paul Jones, singer Madeline Bell and composer-arranger-musician John Cameron (famed for his collaborations with Donovan and Hot Chocolate).

-Julie Felix died on March 22, 2020 after a short illness.
+Julie Felix died on March 22, 2020, after a short illness.